-In an effort to simplify setup and deployment, Tesira software includes the Parlé Processing Block that is pre-configured with the optimized DSP processing chain for the Parlé series microphones.
+In an effort to simplify setup and deployment, Tesira software (3.14 and later) includes the Parlé Processing Block that is pre-configured with the optimized DSP processing chain for the Parlé series microphones.
 This will reduce programming time and ensure that recommended steps and settings are followed when including Parlé microphones in your layout.
 Each Parlé Block will vary by the number of channels, but contain the same processing blocks and a single mixed output.

 The block includes presets optimized for various room acoustic conditions.
 Refer to the Parlé Processing Block article for additional details.

 When utilizing the built-in, two-channel amplifier of the TCM-1A or TCM-XA, a two-channel amplifier output block will be added to the layout.
 This provides controls to set load impedance, level, and mute, as well as monitor the amplifier's current state.